CoderXam/PhysicsSimulator/README.md

 Desmos is always good for general math and finding the right math functions https://www.desmos.com/calculator

 Of course Stack Overflow and ChatGPT have also been good help for this project as well as other random forums and stack exchanges.

+## License

+The source code is dual licensed under Public Domain and MIT -- choose whichever you prefer.